AIPowerGrid/comfy-bridge/README.md

 ## 🏗️ How It Works

 This worker runs **ComfyUI** (powerful AI generation engine) and connects it to the **AI Power Grid** network.
-When someone requests an AI generation, your GPU processes it and you get paid in AIPG tokens!
+You earn AIPG tokens just by keeping the worker running and hosting models!

 **Components:**
-- 🎨 **ComfyUI** - The AI generation engine that does the heavy lifting
+- 🎨 **ComfyUI** - The AI generation engine that processes jobs
 - 🌉 **Bridge** - Connects your worker to the AI Power Grid network
 - 💻 **Management UI** - Web interface for easy model and job management

 **The Flow:**
-1. Job request comes in from the network
+1. Your worker connects to the network
-2. Your worker picks it up
+2. Jobs come in and your GPU processes them
-3. ComfyUI processes it on your GPU
+3. You earn AIPG tokens for keeping the worker online
-4. Result is uploaded and you get paid! 💰
+4. Payments are made every hour on the 20 minute mark! 💰

 ---